24daydayup/UniTraj/README.md

-This repository contains the code to reproduce the experiments for the paper titled “UniTraj: Universal Human Trajectory Modeling from
+This repository contains the code to reproduce the experiments for the paper titled “UniTraj: earning a Universal Trajectory Foundation Model from Billion-Scale Worldwide Traces”.
-Billion-Scale Worldwide Traces”

 **Requirements**